GreenleafLab/chromVAR/README.md

 ### Example of how to read in counts -------------------------------------------

 # Caution: FAKE FILENAMES -- Replace with real as appropriate!
 If you want to
-run on example data in package, start at next wection with "example_counts" data
+# run on example data in package, start at next section with example_counts data

 peakfile <- "mypeaks.bed"
 peaks <- get_peaks(peakfile)